What is your health care policy regarding sick children?

 ¶ Infants & Toddlers - Divert and Distract, Positive Reinforcement, Removal from the Situation, Ignore the Behavior, and Classroom Structure

-¶ Preschool & Pre-K Plus - Divert and Distract, Positive Reinforcement, Removal from the Situation, Ignore the Behavior, Classroom Structure, Natural and Logical Consequences, Setting Examples, and Time-out
+¶ Preschool, Pre-K Plus & School Age - Divert and Distract, Positive Reinforcement, Removal from the Situation, Ignore the Behavior, Classroom Structure, Natural and Logical Consequences, Setting Examples, and Time-out

-Do JLU staff have first aid and CPR training?
+Do JLU staff have First Aid and CPR training?
 Yes, the majority of our staff are certified in Adult and Pediatric CPR and First Aid as well as in the administration of emergency medications.
+Training is held onsite annually for all staff.

 JLU Child Care is a licensed child care program meeting the requirements of the New York State Office of Children and Family Services.